Kenneth72x/Kenneth72x/README.md

 - 👋 Hi, I’m @Kenneth72x
-- 👀 I’m interested in web development, iOS programming, eventually leading up to MacOS development.
+- 👀 I’m interested in web development, iOS development with Swift.
 I like all things Apple.
-- 🌱 I’m currently learning Full Stack Python
+- 🌱 I’m currently a full-stack engineer in Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...